 Accounting Concepts are the assumptions and conditions on the basis of which financial statements of an entity are prepared.
-These are the concepts which are adopted by the organizations in preparation of financial statements to achieve uniformity in reporting.
-Accounting concepts are the base for formulation of accounting principles.
+These are the concepts which are adopted by the organizations in the preparation of financial statements to achieve uniformity in reporting.
+Accounting concepts are the base for the formulation of accounting principles.
 Accounting concepts have universal application.
 Here I’m going to discuss some basic details about these concepts.

 (1) Entity concept :